 To represent a slightly more exotic feel to these maps, I changed the map style I have been using for my maps of Legend to Robert Altbauer's map style and each map represents an area approximately 550 miles by 975 miles.

-By far the most iconic Dragon Warriors adventure, new players to the game have been cutting their teeth on the King Under the Forest since the original book 1 was published.
+By far the most iconic Dragon Warriors adventure, new players to the game have been cutting their teeth on The King under the Forest since the original book 1 was published in 1985.

-A long-overdue refresh of this adventure is available in the Adventures section (but ONLY for owners of the Sleeping Gods supplement) and whilst this map has been drawn as an aide for that adventure, it can also be used for the adventure as-written in Sleeping Gods.
+I've extended and adapted the adventure, available as a download (but ONLY for owners of the Sleeping Gods supplement), and whilst this map has been drawn as an aide for that adventure, it can also be used for the adventure as-written in Sleeping Gods.

 This is my first attempt at an underworld map, rather than an overland map, so comments or feedback would be most welcome (as always!)